 This is the second world war within the lifetime of one generation, and there are many signs that the lessons of history are slowly being learned by that vast section of the general public which is not usually given to speculation regarding world affairs, outside the limits of their daily newspapers and the nightly radio.
-Each year dealing expertly and scientifically with all shades there are published many hundreds of volumes of opinion concerning War in general and this war in particular, but these studies reach only a minute proportion of the population, and knowledge which is commonplace to this minority is against aggression, against bad faith, against tyr- press and cinema, popular periodicals and political organisations, certain tendencies in war are being noticed and questioned by people who a few years ago would not have troubled to examine them.
+Each year dealing expertly and scientifically with all shades there are published many hundreds of volumes of opinion concerning War in general and this war in particular, but these studies reach only a minute proportion of the population, and knowledge which is commonplace to this minority is unknown and unsuspected by the general reading public.
+Nevertheless, through the mediums of against aggression, against bad faith, against tyr- press and cinema, popular periodicals and political organisations, certain tendencies in war are being noticed and questioned by people who a few ears ago would not have troubled to examine them.
 It is being noticed that each succeeding year has a tendency quickly to outstrip the local animosities that occasioned it.
-That there is soon revealed a connection between the wars of small nations and the interests of large Powers. politics of the Gran-Chaco, the Spanish Civil war.
-They had tried strenuously to avoid war.
-Hitler would not be appeased.
-There was no other way.

-War, etc., are observed to link up with the ambitions of great Empires.
+That there is soon revealed a connection between the wars of small nations and the interests of large Powers. politics of the Gran-Chaco, the Spanish Civil War, etc., are observed to link up with the ambitions of great Empires.
 Most people have already noticed that whilst each great conflict appears to settle issues between Governments, yet nevertheless the same issues recur again and again in ever larger perspective, and from each war a whole series of new issues are raised for succeeding generations.